example42/puppet-architectures/README.md

 # Puppet Architectures

-Sample Puppet architectures layouts for the book [Extending Puppet](http://www.packtpub.com/extending-puppet/book)  which can be tested via Vagrant.
+Sample Puppet architectures layouts that can be tested in a Vagrant environment

+This is the downloadable material for the book [Extending Puppet](http://www.packtpub.com/extending-puppet/book).

+Consider it as a live reference that can fail at times.
+This is an ongoing work in progress, not all combinations of architectures, machine types and Linux distributions have been tested, and new problems might arise with future Puppet and Vagrant versions.

 ## Installation

-This is a multi vm Vagrant environment where you can test different Puppet setups.
+This is basically a multi VM Vagrant environment where you can test different Puppet setups.

 The usual vagrant commands apply.
-Use the ./parc script to select and use an alternative architectures.
+Ttpe ```vagrant help``` for Vagrant commands.

+Different architectures examples can be installed with the ```parc``` script.

 Needed software:
 - [Puppet](http://www.puppetlabs.com/)